 There is probably no better-known canvas in the world than Mona Lisa Painting.

-It is popular all over the world.
+It is famous all over the world.
 And the expression “Mona Lisa smile” became a stable phrase, even a stamped phrase.

 This is an absolute masterpiece of the Renaissance and a significant achievement in the work of the master.

-Leonardo himself highly valued this work and did not part with it for many years.
+Leonardo highly valued this work and did not part with it for many years.

 Most people perceive the picture as a mysterious canvas sent to us from the past by one of the most brilliant and talented artists in the history of art.

-The minority sees in Mona Lisa an unusually beautiful and talentedly executed picture.
+The minority sees in Mona Lisa as an unusually beautiful and talentedly executed picture.

 The Last Supper Painting

-All the mystery and complexity of this work begins from the very moment when Leonardo began to work.
+All the mystery and complexity of this work begin from the very moment when Leonardo started to work.